IsaraSE/MPA-Navigation-System/README.md

 ## 🤝 Stakeholder Engagement
 - Regular demos after each sprint
 - Feedback incorporated into backlog
-- Maintain open communication through ClickUp & WhatsApp
+- Maintain open communication through ClickUp & Slack

 ---

 ## 🎯 Conclusion
-EcoMarineWay helps ships navigate safely through MPAs while enabling community-driven reporting of marine wildlife and pollution incidents.
+Delivering a functional, lightweight maritime navigation tool in 5 sprints is feasible with:

+- Clear MVP scope
+- Lean tech stack (MongoDB, React, Node.js)
+- Iterative development and continuous feedback
+- Focused Scrum practices

+By the end of Sprint 4, EcoMarineWay will be production-ready with all core features live, tested, and usable for safe navigation through MPAs.

 ---